ShogherS/Interpreter_Simulator/README.md

 Constructor Definition:

 Parser(std::vector<std::string>&): Initializes the Parser object by accepting a reference to a vector of strings, which is expected to contain lines of code to be parsed and analyzed.
-## Customizing the Program
-You can customize the program's behavior by modifying the code in the Parser class and the associated lambdas that handle various operations.
-Be sure to follow the program's code structure and comments for guidance.

 ### Variavles struct

 The Variables class defines a structured data container for managing and organizing various types of variables used within a C++ program.
 This class employs a set of C++ maps to categorize and store different variable types, each identified by its name as the map key.
 Below is a detailed description of its components: